ABR for More Efficient Bandwidth Usage

 Based on Current Bandwidth

-If the player is told to optimise bandwidth, it can take into account two options.
+If the player is told to optimize bandwidth, it can take into account two options.
 The first is important but very difficult to always get right.

 As the player starts to download segments into the buffer on a network, the player will estimate the bandwidth from the download of the previous segment.
 The player will then choose the first bitrate that is lower than the bandwidth that was estimated and begin to download and play.
 When a network is varying greatly, the player can run into challenges with this method because the last segment may not be representative of the current network situation.
 This can make the quality of experience not smooth and ultimately suffer.